anshukumar03/instagram-stories-clone/README.md

-This is instagram story clone project built on HTML, CSS, JavaScript.
+This is an instagram story clone project built on HTML, CSS, JavaScript.